 Poor natural light is often a dealbreaker for home buyers.
 Nobody wants to live in a cave, after all.

 So, what can you do if your property has windowless rooms or doesn’t get much light due to obstructions (nearby trees or high-rises)?
 Fear not.
-Property stylists are skilled at converting gloomy dungeons into vibrant spaces you’d swear have big south-facing windows.
+Property stylists are skilled at converting gloomy dungeons into vibrant spaces you’d swear have big north-facing windows.
 Fake natural light with these illuminating tips!